awsdocs/aws-freertos-docs/doc_source/userguide/getting-started-nuvoton-m487.md

 If you experience issues setting up your development environment or connecting to your board, contact [Nuvoton](http://www.nuvoton.com/hq/contact-us/)\.

-### Debugging FreeRTOS Projects in Keil μVision<a name="gsg-nuvoton-m487-troubleshoot-debug-projects"></a>
+### Debugging FreeRTOS projects in Keil μVision<a name="gsg-nuvoton-m487-troubleshoot-debug-projects"></a>

 **To start a debug session in Keil μVision**

 1. Open Keil μVision\.

-1. Follow the steps to build the FreeRTOS demo project in [Build and Run the FreeRTOS Demo Project](#gsg-nuvoton-m487-build-run)\.
+1. Follow the steps to build the FreeRTOS demo project in [Build and run the FreeRTOS demo project](#gsg-nuvoton-m487-build-run)\.

 1. On the **Debug** menu, choose **Start/Stop Debug Session**\.